 Reconstructive procedures can considerably improve the function and appearance of the affected area.
 A burns survivor may benefit from a knowledgeable plastic surgeon who can select the best surgical treatment and also recommend physiotherapy.

-Consult Dr. Nilesh Satbhai to find out if you are the right candidate for the treatment of post-burn deformities.Book Appointment
+Consult Dr. Nilesh Satbhai to find out if you are the right candidate for the treatment of post-burn deformities.Request Appointment

 A full history will be taken, including the cause, time of injury, and previous operations.